 The Utility has developed its proactive C&I and manhole inspection program to meet the performance requirements outlined in the Decree.
-The initial C&I cycle will be completed by November 1, 2017, with 70 percent of 8- through 15-inch pipes being cleaned and inspected by November 1, 2015.
+The initial C&I cycle was to be completed by November 1, 2017, with 70 percent of 8- through 15-inch pipes being cleaned and inspected by November 1, 2015.
+However, Evansville requested a modification to the decree to extend the completion date for the initial C & I cycle to January 31, 2018.
 The Consent Decree also requires the Utility to develop a follow-up C&I program conducted on 10-year cycles after the initial cycle is completed.
 A minimum of 75 miles of pipeline will be cleaned and inspected annually throughout the entire program.

-For this 2017 CSOOP Update, the Utility has cleaned over 15% of 8"- 15" diameter pipes.
-Cleaning statistics for these segments were reported in Semi-Annual Reports 2016-2 and 2017-1, covering the July 1, 2016 through June 30, 2017 reporting periods.
+For this 2018 CSOOP Update, the Utility has cleaned over 13% of 8"- 15" diameter pipes.
+Cleaning statistics for these segments were reported in Semi-Annual Reports 2017-2 and 2018-1, covering the July 1, 2017 through June 30, 2018 reporting periods.